Home Academics Undergraduate Majors

 Explore interfaith perspectives

 Our religion program provides a solid grounding for you to engage with diverse religious traditions both locally and globally.
-Courses include themes or topics across multiple religious traditions, as well as in-depth studies of specific religious traditions, including Christianity, Judaism, Islam and Sikhism.
+Courses include themes or topics across multiple religious traditions, as well as in-depth studies of specific religious traditions, including Christianity, Judaism, Islam, Buddhism, and Indigenous lifeways.

 Customize your degree

 You will be able to construct your own individualized emphasis that will prepare you for a variety of careers or further study.
-The major is structured in a way to allow for the potential to add a double major in in political science, philosophy, environmental science, communication, sociology and more.
+The major is structured to allow for double majoring, and popular combinations include political science, philosophy, environmental studies, communication, sociology, and more.
 Our religion minor is also a great complement to many Cal Lutheran academic majors.

 Gain hands-on experience

-Opportunities exist for you to pursue internships, experiential learning, and independent studies, allowing you to explore areas of potential career interest.
-This program supports the liberal arts emphasis of the university and prepares you to understand and negotiate the myriad complexities of religion in our world today, including spaces in business, local government, social services, education, medicine, administration, sales and the environment.
+You will have opportunities to pursue internships, experiential learning, and independent studies, allowing you to explore areas of potential career interest.
+This program supports the liberal arts emphasis of the university and prepares you to understand and negotiate the myriad complexities of religion in our world today, including spaces in business, local government, social services, education, medicine, administration, sales and environmental advocacy.

 At a Glance